TALLULAH K.O. – developer / designer

 Anova/Pavilion Books (2005 – 2006)

-Page layouts, artwork and worn stained page designs for The Demon Hunter’s Handbook, The Dragon Hunter’s Handbook & The Vampire Hunter’s Handbook, including pagesetting and complex foldouts.
+Page layouts, artwork and worn stained page designs for The Demon Hunter’s Handbook, The Dragon Hunter’s Handbook & The Vampire Hunter’s Handbook, illustrated by Miles Teves of Hollywood concept art fame, including typesetting and complex foldouts.
 This project contains real scans of my own literal blood and sweat.

 A Youtube walkthough of the book & foldouts